F1 25

 F1 25 is a racing video game developed by Codemasters and published by EA Sports.
-It is the eighteenth entry in the F1 series and holds the license for the Formula One and Formula 2 championships, with the season set to be released as post-launch downloadable content.
-The game was released on 30 May 2025 for PlayStation 5, Windows and Xbox Series X/S. It received generally positive reviews from critics, who regarded it as an improvement over its predecessor.
+It is the eighteenth entry in the F1 series and holds the license for the Formula One and Formula 2 championships.
+The game was released on 30 May 2025 for PlayStation 5, Windows and Xbox Series X/S. The season was released as post-launch downloadable content that was released on 3 June 2026.
+It received generally positive reviews from critics, who regarded it as an improvement over its predecessor.

 Gameplay

 The game follows the traditional gameplay loop of previous titles, where players drive Formula One and Formula 2 cars using game controllers or steering wheels.
 Players may drive in a career mode, where they could either play as real drivers or their own custom driver, create their own team and become the owner, partake in time trials or singular Grand Prix weekends, or perform online challenges to unlock rewards.
 The Braking Point story mode, which featured in F1 2021 and F1 23, returns.

-The game features all the drivers and tracks from the Formula One World Championship and, in a future DLC, the season.
-Of note, Yuki Tsunoda drives for Red Bull Racing, while Liam Lawson drives for Racing Bulls as they both did in real life from the 2025 Japanese Grand Prix, although both of them are seen driving for the opposite team in Braking Point 3.
-Jack Doohan was released from Alpine F1 Team in real life before the 2025 Emilia Romagna Grand Prix, but this was not reflected in-game until a post-launch update replaced him with Franco Colapinto.
-The 2026 DLC will include the new regulations introduced for the corresponding season, new cars and power units, the Audi and Cadillac teams, and incoming drivers; it is currently unknown if the sole new track introduced in 2026, Madring, would be released with the DLC.